BWU-Project-2024/bruktglede/docs/Setup.md

 ## Step-by-step

+1. Create a account on Vercel.com
-1. Copy the GitHub repo link and add it to you computer, and open it in VSCode.
+2. Copy the GitHub repo link and add it to you computer, and open it in VSCode.
-2. Add all dependencies with `yarn install`.
+3. Add all dependencies with `yarn install`.
-3. Install Vercel CLI globally on your computer: `sudo yarn global add vercel@latest`.
+4. Install Vercel CLI globally on your computer: `sudo yarn global add vercel@latest`.
-4. Check if the download of vercel was successfull by typing `vercel --version`.
+5. Check if the download of vercel was successfull by typing `vercel --version`.
-5. (Not sure about this one) Link the codebase to vercel with `vercel link` .
+6. (Not sure about this one) Link the codebase to vercel with `vercel link` .
-6. Add the vercel .env database variables `vercel env pull .env.development.local`.
+7. Add the vercel .env database variables `vercel env pull .env.development.local`.
 This will download all neccessary .env variables needed.
-7. Run next app on local host with `yarn dev`.
+8. Run next app on local host with `yarn dev`.

 ## Domain